 As accounting officer, the principal has responsibility for reviewing the effectiveness of the system of internal control.
-During the Year in question the review has been informed by:
+During the year in question the review has been informed by:

-- the work of the internal auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the trust who have responsibility for the development and maintenance of the internal control framework; - · the work of the external auditor - the school management self-assessment tool.
+- · the work of the internal auditor; - · the work of the external auditors; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.